-1802, rivers in 1824, harbors in 1824, and the first "rivers and harbors" bill in 1826.
-Small omnibus lighthouse, roads, and rivers and harbor legislation account for \$41 million of the \$60 million in federal transportation expenditures between 1790 and 1860.
+The importance of geographic and fiscal factors is illuminated by the two types transportation investments that could command a majority of votes in Congress and were successfully pursued by the federal government.
+The first type was funding small, geographically diverse projects continued on an annual basis.
+Every state got something.
+Lighthouse construction began with the first Congress in 1790, with the addition of roads in 1802, rivers in 1824, harbors in 1824, and the first "rivers and harbors" bill in 1826.6 Small omnibus lighthouse, roads, and rivers and harbor legislation account for \$41 million of the \$60 million in federal transportation expenditures between 1790 and 1860.
 Funding for small and scattered rivers and harbors type of transportation projects was continuous and, with the exception of Jackson's 1830s vetoes, never frustrated by the president.

 The second important federal initiative, and the second most important in fiscal terms, began in 1802 with the enabling act admitting Ohio to statehood.
-This act set aside five percent of land sales revenues in Ohio for the "building of public roads" to and within the state of Ohio.
-18 The Ohio legislature asked that three percent of the funds be expended inside Ohio and Congress agreed.
-The "two percent" fund for roads leading to Ohio began to accumulate, and in 1805 Congress authorized a survey of the route for the National, or Cumberland, Road.
-Construction began in 1808, and continued into the 1850s, and accounting for \$6.8 million in expenditures.
-Similar land funds in other states, along with grants of acreage to states, account for \$10 million in expenditures.
-Together, rivers and harbor improvements and state land funds, amounted to \$58 million of the total of \$61 million in federal transportation investments in the antebellum
+This act set aside 5 percent of land sales revenues in Ohio for the "building of public roads" to and within the state of Ohio.7 The Ohio legislature asked that 3 percent of the funds be expended inside Ohio and Congress agreed.
+The "2 percent" fund for roads leading to Ohio began to accumulate, and in 1805, Congress authorized a survey of the route for the National, or Cumberland, Road.
+Construction began in 1808, continued into the 1850s, and accounted for \$6.8 million in expenditures.8 Similar land funds in other states, along with grants of acreage to states, account for \$10 million in expenditures.
+Together, rivers and harbor improvements and state

-&lt;sup>17Goodrich, (1960), p.
-40. See Malone, Opening the West, and Senate Executive Document 196, 47th Congress, 1st Session, "Statement of the Appropriations and Expenditures for Public Buildings, Rivers and Harbors, Forts, Arsenals, Armories and Other Public Works from March 4, 1789 to June 30, 1882."
-Malone's book analyzes the information in the Report.
+6. See Goodrich (1960, 40).
+See Malone (1998) and Senate Executive Document 196, 47th Congress, 1st Session, "Statement of the Appropriations and Expenditures for Public Buildings, Rivers and Harbors, Forts, Arsenals, Armories and Other Public Works from March 4, 1789 to June 30, 1882."
+Malone's book analyzes the information in the report.
 He comes up with a total of \$54 million on transportation expenditures.
 Our calculations total \$60 million.
-We have chosen to go with our total and have been unable to determine where Malone derived his \$54 million total from.
+We have chosen to go with our total and have been unable to determine from where Malone derived his \$54 million total.

-&lt;sup>18The arrangement was an explicit deal in which Congress agreed to build roads to and within Ohio in return for Ohio's promise not to tax federal lands for five years after they were sold to private individuals.
-Larson (2002), 54-55.
+7. The arrangement was an explicit deal in which Congress agreed to build roads to and within Ohio in return for Ohio's promise not to tax federal lands for five years after they were sold to private individuals.
+See Larson (2001, 54-55).